lozlette/Project-01/readme.md

 I then made a function to roll the dice, which randomly chooses a number between 1 and 6, and updated the player's position by adding on the dice roll.
 The players pieces were moved to the relevant new square by adding the classes of the players pieces to the squares with the relevant data-id.

 Next I made the snake or ladder function to move the players piece to the top of a ladder or bottom of a snake.
 This function checked if the data-id matched the data-id of the top of the snake or bottom of a ladder.
-Once it found a match it would update the player position, and add this square number on to the next dice roll.
+Once it found a match it would update the player position, and add this square's data-id number on to the next dice roll.

 I then decided to wrap the snake or ladder function in a set timer, so that there would be a short delay before the player's piece moves from the top to the bottom of a snake, and the bottom to top of a ladder.